-- 1. What are the three styles of leadership mentioned in this chapter?
-Which kind are you?
-Would you like to be different? - 2.
-Define the term "vision". - 3.
-What are the essential elements of a vision? - 4.
-What would be a key characteristic of a visionary? - 5.
-How does a believer receive from God a "vision" for his life and ministry?

-Suggested Study: Read chapters 15-18 of Sanders' book and answer the questions connected with the fifth study.
+1. What are the three styles of leadership mentioned Which kind are you?
+Would you like to be different? in this chap ter?
+2. Define the term 'vision'.
+3. What are the essential elements of a vision?
+4. What would be a key characteristic of a visionary?
+5. How does a believer receive from God a 'vision' ministry? for his life and Suggested Study: Read chapters 15-18 of Sanders' book a questions connected with the fifth study. ınd answ er th e